-The ASPCA reports that the average lifespan for an indoor domestic cat is now 10 to 13 years, but many dogs are living well into their late teens.
+The ASPCA reports that the average lifespan for a dog is 12 to 14 years depending on breed and size, but many dogs are living well into their late teens.
 Advances in veterinary medicine, nutrition and education are helping pet parents enjoy their canine companions for longer than ever before.
 Longer lifespans do not necessarily mean that dogs are aging more slowly; they are staying old longer.
 Caring for geriatric dogs presents a new set of challenges.
 Cognitive health is an area that affects more than half of dogs over the age of 11, but it is often overlooked as part of the normal aging process.

 The physical changes in the brain that cause cognitive decline are not well understood, but researchers believe changes in mental function are related to an increase in free radicals or a decrease in vascularization.